-Workflow for import, processing, inversion and presentation of ERT data in Aarhus Workbench
+Workflow for import, processing, inversion and presentation of DC/IP data in Aarhus Workbench

-This guide presents the common workflow options, from workspace creation to final presentation of data, for ERT/DC resistivity data in Aarhus workbench.
+This guide presents the common workflow options from workspace creation to final presentation of data for full decay DC/IP data in Aarhus workbench.
 Aarhus Workbench contains a wealth of options and possibilities and not all of them are presented in this manual, but all the basic options and many of the advanced options related to working with ERT data are presented.